minnelab/MONet-Bundle/README.md

 For more details about the nnUNet MONAI Bundle, please refer to the Jupyter notebook [nnUNet_Bundle.ipynb](nnUNet_Bundle.ipynb).

+## Download the MONet Bundle
+You can download the MONet Bundle from the following link: [MONet Bundle](https://raw.githubusercontent.com/SimoneBendazzoli93/MONet-Bundle/main/MONetBundle.zip)

 ## Convert a trained nnUNet model to MONAI Bundle